 Then, I worked in Android@Home, on a few projects, none of which shipped...

-Currently I am working in the Android Wear team making cool wearable devices pwoered by Android.
+Currently I am working in the Android Wear team making cool wearable devices powered by Android.

-I worked on a project that is not yet public, so I cannot say much.
+I worked on a project that later became the Fire Phone (though much later).
 I designed the architecture for the sensor subsystem both on the android side and on the embedded controller side, played a part in the chip selection, wrote the controller code - a small RTOS with threads, clocks, power management, and dynamically loadable sensor drivers.
 Part of the design was a way to guarantee that the embedded controller will not be bricked when being updated.
 Besides this, I participated in the bring-up of most subsystems of the device.

 I did a lot of the system-level tasks needed to make the Kno device.
 This included bringing up NVidia's bootloader on the Tegra2, adding mass-storage support to it, and implementing our custom factory install solution.
 Kernel bring-up was next.
 NVidia's NAND driver was very slow, so I implemented my own, referencing their TRM and gained a 3x speed advantage over theirs.
 Since we used raw NAND, and yaffs2 filesystem is not the fastest, I wrote a flash translation layer, on top of which we used the ext4 filesystem.
 This was much faster than yaffs.
 I wrote a few other drivers for the device, as needed.
 Besides the linux work, I also picked our embedded controller (PIC24) and wrote all the software for it, including a basic RTOS, crypto, power management, and SoC <==> ec communication (both as a kernel driver and as a userspace daemon).